 In this work, the internal structure of vertebrate bone tissue was investigated.
 Of interest is both the spatial distribution of the X-ray absorption coefficient and the distribution of the elemental composition within the bone tissue.
 During computer microtomography, areas were found in the samples that absorb significantly more than the rest of the bone tissue.
 This suggests that heavy elements (Fe, Ni, Cu, Zn, Br, Sr) are localized in those areas.
 Thus, the uneven distribution of the elemental composition in the volume of bones is revealed.

-ACKNOWLEDGMENTS: The authors are thankful to colleagues from Dagestan State Medical University for assistance in experiments.
+ACKNOWLEDGMENTS: The authors are thankful to colleagues from Dagestan State Medical University for their assistance in experiments.

 CONFLICT OF INTEREST: None